1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Chapter 1

-How Workplace Safety Started, and Where It Is Going
+How Workplace Safety Started, and Where It is Going

 The various laws underpinning workplace safety regulations are complex, built up by generation after generation of workers, adding their concerns to what safety programs must address.
 To future-proof your workplace safety program against changes that might come five, ten years down the road, it helps to know the history of these laws.